Orc (Dungeons & Dragons): Dungeons & Dragons 3.5 edition (2003–2007)

 The orc appears in the revised Monster Manual for this edition (2003).

 The aquatic orc, the arctic orc, the desert orc, the jungle orc, the orc paragon, and the water orc were all introduced in Unearthed Arcana (2004).
 The orc snow shaman appeared in Frostburn: Mastering the Perils of Ice and Snow (2004).
 The orc battle priest, the orc berserker, and the war howler orc are introduced in the Monster Manual IV (2006).
 The frostblood orcs appear in Dragon Magic (2006).

 The sharakim are a race of orcs that were transformed from humans, and appeared as a player character race in Races of Destiny (2004).

 The scro of the Spelljammer setting return in Dragon #339 (January 2006).

 Dungeons & Dragons 4th edition (2008–2014)

 The orc appears in the Monster Manual for this edition (2008), and is also presented as an optional player character race.

 Dungeons & Dragons 5th edition (2014–)

 The orc appears in the Monster Manual for this edition (2014).
 Orcs are given further detail and are available as a Player Character race in the supplement Volo's Guide to Monsters.

+2024 revision

+In the 2024 revision of the 5th edition rules, orcs are available in the Player's Handbook as a playable race, replacing the half-orc available in previous editions.
+This edition also replaces references to race with the word "species".